cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 A robot has no intuition - it will do exactly as it is programmed to do.

-To illustrate this, let's take a very simple example of trying to conditionally test unstable state.
+To illustrate this, let's take a straightforward example of trying to conditionally test unstable state.

 ## The DOM is unstable